Here’s How to Meet all the Disney Princesses at Epcot

 For instance, one afternoon, I had plans to meet several princesses.
 So I wrote down their times, put them in order, and then saved the list in the notes section of my phone.

-Things were going so smoothly until it was time to meet Jasmine.
+Things were going smoothly until it was time to meet Jasmine.
 Unfortunately, I got to her location about five minutes early, and no one was there.

 Since so many people get in line early, I knew this was odd.
 Plus, let’s face it, I’m never the first person in line for anything.

 Several other people came up for the meet within the next few minutes.
-Eventually, a cast member came over and told us that Jasmine had an emergency and that she’d had to fly her magic carpet home for the day.
+Eventually, a cast member came over and told us that Jasmine had an emergency and had to fly her magic carpet home for the day.

 For me, it wasn’t a big deal.
 I returned on another day to get pictures to update our character articles.

-For you, it could be your only day in the park.
+However, for you, it could be your only day in the park.
 Thankfully, it’s rare for characters to have these kinds of issues.

 So if something like this happens, take a moment to regroup and see if there are any characters you can add to your schedule to fill in the missing time slots.